What is the customer context graph?

 | Billing | Payment events | Everything before payment |

-outlit customers get acme.com --include timeline,facts shows the complete story with reasoning: which pages Acme’s team viewed before signing up, how they used the product after onboarding, what their billing trajectory looks like, and what it all means — churn risk signals, expansion opportunities, champion changes, and competitive context.
+outlit customers get acme.com --include users,revenue,recentTimeline plus outlit facts list acme.com shows the complete story with reasoning: which pages Acme’s team viewed before signing up, how they used the product after onboarding, what support tickets or calls changed the relationship, what their billing trajectory looks like, and what it all means — churn risk signals, expansion opportunities, champion changes, and competitive context.

 How do facts work?